FilterJoe/coursera_Getting_and_Cleaning_data_project/README.md

 # Project: Preparing a Tidy Data Set
-Coursera data science course: Getting and Cleaning Data (Leek, Peng, Caffo) Data Analyst: Joe Golton
+* Coursera data science course: Getting and Cleaning Data (Leek, Peng, Caffo)
+* Data Analyst: Joe Golton
-Date: 9/19/14
+* Date: 9/19/14

 ## Introduction
-The purpose of this project is to demonstrate collecting, working with, cleaning a data set.
+The purpose of this project is to demonstrate collecting, working with, and cleaning a data set.
 The goal is to prepare tidy data that can be easily used for later analysis.

 Data Set used: Human Activity Recognition Using Smartphones Dataset, Version 1.0 [1]